New Student Enrollment

 Thank you for choosing Red Oak ISD

-With the top ranked district and high school in Ellis County by k12.niche.com, Red Oak ISD is attracting new families.
+With a top-ranked district and high school in Ellis County by k12.niche.com, Red Oak ISD is attracting new families.
 While the district does not have an open enrollment policy, there are clearly defined avenues for students to join our Hawk Family!
 Some are state-mandated and others are locally defined.
 Visit Methods of Enrollment for more information.
 Choosing your child's school is an important and personal decision.
 If you would like to visit with the campus administration or tour a campus, please call or visit your residentially zoned school.

 Online Enrollment Process